Chapter 22. Programming

 For the PDF, we generate a parenthetical citation that gives A.S.L (act, scene, line number) using the line numbers generated for the PDF at the time we make the PDF.

-For example, an editor might use a <ptr> element in their critical introduction to point to anchors in the middle of a long speech in their modern text.
+For example, an editor might use a <ptr> element in their critical introduction to point to anchors in the middle of a long speech in their modernized text.
 In the processing for the PDF, LEMDO will calculate and supply the A.S.L, so that reader may find the exact line(s) being cited in the generated parenthetical citation.
 For the online version, the parenthetical citation will be A.S.Sp. but the hyperlink on the citation will go directly to the target point in the speech.

 Citing Published Texts